 The main concepts covered in this chapter are as follows:

 - Barter system

 - Functions of money

 - Fiat money

-NCERT solutions for class 12 Economics chapter 3 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned is the illustrations for class 12 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for class 12 Economics visit BYJU’S or download the app for more information and the best learning experience.
+NCERT Solutions for Class 12 Economics Chapter 3 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
+The above mentioned are the illustrations for the Class 12 CBSE syllabus.
+For more solutions and study materials of NCERT solutions for Class 12 Economics visit BYJU’S or download the app for more information and the best learning experience.